 The students also held a sales-pitch phone call with Richard Fedesco, the Trailblazers executive.

-A Stockdale High School student uses the Emerge with Rubin online program to practice email etiquette for the professional world.
+A Stockdale High School student uses the Emerge online program to practice email etiquette for the professional world.
 The book, Wait, How Do I Promote My Business?, is provided in the website as an ebook.

 “Rubin Education teaches my students the skills they need to professionally communicate with real-world business people,” said Devitt.
 “The employability skills my students learned from the program will stick with them for years to come.”